Skip to main content

 x.
 Pyramid scheme allegations

-11. Counter-arguments for the impermissibility of Bitcoin:
+11. Counter-arguments against the impermissibility of Bitcoin:

 Many of the arguments put forward by traditional Islamic scholars have been rejected by Muslim economists and those familiar with Islamic finance.
 Some of the objections are related to transactions rather than Bitcoin itself.
 Some of the arguments against Bitcoin put forward years ago are no longer applicable as our understanding has increased, the use of Bitcoin has matured and there is greater adoption.
 Here are some counter-arguments in favour of Bitcoin: